Kyler Murray Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Murray threw at least a pair of TDs twice in those matchups against the Seahawks, while throwing a touchdown pass in three games.
+- Murray had a touchdown pass in three of those contests against the Seahawks, while throwing multiple TDs against them two times.

-- The Seahawks have the NFL's 31st-ranked pass defense this season, yielding 282.9 yards per game through the air.
+- The Seahawks have the NFL's 31st-ranked pass defense this season, surrendering 282.9 yards per game through the air.

-- The Seahawks' defense is 10th in the league, conceding 1.4 passing touchdowns per game.
+- The Seahawks' defense is 10th in the NFL, conceding 1.4 passing touchdowns per game.

 Recent Performances

-- Murray put together a 263-yard performance against the Cowboys last week, completing 68.4% of his passes and throwing for two touchdowns.
+- In last week's outing against the Cowboys, Murray had 263 yards while completing 68.4% of his passes, while throwing two touchdowns.

-- He added nine carries for 44 yards, averaging 4.9 yards per attempt.
+- Murray added 44 yards on nine carries, averaging 4.9 yards per carry.

 Murray's Arizona Teammates